lnx-search/rewrk/README.md

 The issue is that wrk only handle *some* of the HTTP spec and is entirely biased towards frameworks and servers that can make heavy use of HTTP/1 Pipelining which is no longer enabled in most modern browsers or clients, this can give a very unfare and unreasonable set of stats when comparing frameworks as those at the top are simply better at using a process which is now not used greatly.

-This is where rww or real world wrk comes in, this benchmarker is built on top of [hyper's client api](https://github.com/hyperium/hyper) and brings with it many advantages and more realistic methods of benchmarking.
+This is where rewrk comes in, this benchmarker is built on top of [hyper's client api](https://github.com/hyperium/hyper) and brings with it many advantages and more realistic methods of benchmarking.

 ### Current features
 - Supports **both** HTTP/1 and HTTP/2.